LiWentomng/boxlevelset/README.md

-# Introduction
+# Deep Levelset for Box-pervised Instance Segmentation in Aerial Images
-The code for **Deep Level Set for Box-supervised Instance Segmentation in Aerial Images**.
+> Wentong Li, Yijie Chen, Wenyu Liu, Jianke Zhu*

-## The Code is coming soon.
+ **The code is coming soon.**

 # Visualization
  Instance segmentation results on the iSAID dataset with only box annotations.